 The Walk: The Great Ridge which separates the valleys of Edale to the north and Hope to the south is possibly the most walked ridge in all of England, even beating Striding Edge in the Lake District for numbers in footfall per annum.
 Surely the section between Mam Tor and Hollin's Cross is; every time I go on the ridge itself, or look up from the valley, there seems to be a steady stream of people walking both east and west along the spine.
 And there was on this day but I will leave that part of the walk until my story reaches it.
 I had to set off first.

-Nether Booth was the place I chose to start from and I thoroughly recommend it as the place to start this circuit of Edale, the Great Ridge and Win Hill.
-Starting from Nether Booth, which has ample free parking space, allowed me to warm up for the task ahead, a walk of over 12 miles with two challenging climbs.
+Nether Booth was the place I chose to start my circuit of Edale, the Great Ridge and Win Hill and the walk from flat walk from Nether Booth to Edale allowed me to warm up for the task ahead, a walk of over 12 miles with two challenging climbs.
 As soon as I walked off after changing for the walk and securely locking the car in the direction of Edale I passed a young couple walking in the opposite direction.
 A couple of fields later I passed another young couple walking on the trail of the first couple.
 I guessed they were staying in the area as part of achieving the Duke of Edinburgh award and on a mission.
 I continued on my westerly course across fields and through small copses on pleasant tracks to the village of Edale.
 I arrived at the outskirts of the village after thirty minutes of walking.

 It was mid morning.
 Some people were wandering around the village going about their own business and others were stood talking.
 One man in walking gear and with a heavy backpack was with a small group outside the Old Nags Head.
 He was probably saying his good byes to his friends and family before setting off northwards along the Pennine Way.
 It seemed as if he was doing so.
 I continued on my way through the village, heading north towards the railway station.
 As I did so a steady stream of people walked past me; a train must have just arrived.
 At Edale Church I paused for a moment to enjoy the architecture.
 I continued on, out of the village and past the Ramblers Inn where a couple of road cyclists were setting out on their particular day.
 Then I walked under the railway tunnel and after a sharp right at one road junction and sharp left at the next I followed a dead-end road.